EU AI Act

 The Act uses a risk-based structure.
 The central idea is that AI systems should face stronger obligations when they create higher risks for health, safety, fundamental rights, democratic processes, or the rule of law.

 High-risk systems.
-High-risk AI systems are subject to stronger requirements, including risk management, data governance, technical documentation, record keeping, transparency to deployers, human oversight, accuracy, robustness, cybersecurity, conformity assessment, and post-market monitoring.
+High-risk AI systems are subject to stronger requirements, including risk management, data governance, technical documentation, record keeping, transparency to deployers, human oversight, accuracy, robustness, cybersecurity, conformity assessment, EU database registration in relevant cases, and post-market monitoring.

 Transparency obligations.
-Some systems must disclose AI interaction or AI-generated content, including chatbots and certain synthetic media uses.
+Some systems must disclose AI interaction or AI-generated content, including certain chatbots, emotion-recognition or biometric-categorisation systems, deepfakes, and AI-generated or manipulated text published to inform the public on matters of public interest.

 Minimal-risk systems.
 Many AI systems remain outside the Act's heavier obligations, though other EU laws may still apply.